 A research team has created colloidal crystals that look like opal nanostructures sensitive to time and temperature and can make new sensors.
 These sensors record the temperature in their environment visibly and continuously over a set period.
 As a result, they’re ideal for continuous monitoring of temperature-sensitive processes.

 Exposure to only moderate temperatures for long periods is critical for the safe operation of modern high-performance batteries.
 Short-term temperature increases can jeopardize the battery’s safety and service life.
-The new sensors, sensitive to time and temperature, can monitor compliance with uniform ambient temperatures successfully.
-Furthermore, the sensor is already pre-programmed due to its material composition: it operates independently, unaltered later.
+The new sensors, sensitive to time and temperature, can successfully monitor compliance with uniform ambient temperatures.
+Furthermore, the sensor is already pre-programmed due to its material composition: it operates independently and is unaltered later.